ReihanehIranManesh/SURF2022/taggingmeadwithgoogle/README.md

 Script for multiprocessing six python scripts concurrently.
 The scripts were “tagdb1.py” through “tagdb6.py”, each tagging 4,000 images, except the last script, which tagged 1,996 images.

+*tagremainder.py*

+Script for tagging the images that were not tagged at all after the whole database was tagged in the multiprocessing stage.
+This was a reassuring process to check that ALL images that could be tagged by Vision were actually tagged.
+During the multiprocessing stage, some API requests were unsuccessful and incomplete due to unstable internet connection, connection loss, or error return by Google Vision API.
+By running this program, we also found that 100 images in the database have corrupted URLs with no file content.
+These are mostly museum objects with an online webpage but no available image in the database.